 Activity 3: Pretend You’re in a Musical at Central Park

 Disney’s Enchanted wouldn’t be the same without the Central Park backdrop for “That’s How You Know,” and there must be a rule somewhere that you can’t film a rom-com without a horse-drawn carriage ride through the green heart of Manhattan.
-While the 843-acre Frederick Law Olmstead-designed urban park is very romantic, it’s also a great place for children to run around and play.
+The 843-acre Frederick Law Olmstead-designed urban park is decidedly romantic.
+But it’s also a great place for children to run around and play.
 You can find multiple fanciful playgrounds, including at least one well-placed one next to the Met.

-Tip: Pick up a classic New York pretzel or hot dog from vendors stationed near park entrances for a cheap and easy meal on the go.
+Tip: A classic New York pretzel or hot dog from vendors near park entrances makes a cheap and easy meal on the go.

 Activity 4: Catch a Broadway Show

-Although you can still see Times Square’s gritty side in classic films like Christopher Reeve’s Superman, when the 2011 movie Captain America: The First Avenger lands in midtown Manhattan, the billboard lights shine down on a whole new Disneyesque world.
-Nowadays, the famous intersection between West 42nd to West 47th features a pedestrian walkway, stadium viewing platform to observe the bright displays, and kid-friendly shops like M&M’s World or, opening in late 2017, an even bigger Hershey’s Chocolate World.
+You can still see Times Square’s gritty side in classic films like Christopher Reeve’s Superman.
+But now the billboard lights shine down on a whole new Disneyesque world.
+The famous intersection between West 42nd to West 47th features a pedestrian walkway, stadium viewing platform to observe the bright displays.
+You’ll also find kid-friendly shops like M&M’s World, and an even bigger Hershey’s Chocolate World.

-Times Square is also the jumping off point for catching a Broadway show, as all the top theaters are located in the neighborhood.
+The top Broadway theaters are also located in the neighborhood.
 Your best bet for a cheap performance is same-day tickets available at the Times Square TKTs kiosk, but see this Broadway Show Tickets Guide for more options.
-You’ll definitely want to plan ahead if you want to attend one of the musicals popular with kids such as Anastasia, Charlie and the Chocolate Factory, the Lion King, Aladdin, Wicked, or The Phantom of the Opera.
+Definitely plan ahead if you want to attend one of the musicals popular with kids.
+Musicals such as Anastasia, Charlie and the Chocolate Factory, the Lion King, Aladdin, or Wicked sell out quickly.

-Tip: You don’t need a lot of time to get the full impact of Times Square, and since the lights really do shine best at night, you might want to save it for a post-outing stop, especially if your family is benefiting from West Coast jet lag.
+Tip: You don’t need a lot of time to get the full impact of Times Square.
+Since the lights really do shine best at night, you might want to save it for a post-outing stop, especially if your family is benefiting from West Coast jet lag.

 1 Great Place to Stay: The Plaza

-As for movies filmed at The Plaza, the list is long.
-In addition to the film versions of Eloise, the “castle on Central Park South” makes an appearance in some of the most beloved movies of all time, including The Way We Were, Arthur, and Sleepless in Seattle.
+As for movies filmed at The Plaza, the list is long including the film versions of Eloise.
+But the “castle on Central Park South” appears in The Way We Were, Arthur, and Sleepless in Seattle.

 1 Great Place to Eat: Serendipity 3